 Brain Research Trust

-Brain Research Trust (BRT) is one of the UK’s leading charities in the field of neurological research.
-The were established in 1971 to promote and support research into the causes, treatment, prevention and cure of neurological diseases.
-They do this by funding basic and clinical research at University College London’s Institute of Neurology (IoN).
+Brain Research Trust is one of the UK’s leading charities in the field of neurological research.
+They promote and support research into the causes, treatment, prevention and cure of neurological diseases.
+They do this by funding basic and clinical research at University College London’s Institute of Neurology.

 British Paediatric Neurology Association